asarantsev/sim/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 UPDATE Sep 1, 2026: We apply the Box-Cox transforms to one-dimensional stationary data series to see which one can be made Gaussian.
+See the blog post https://my-finance.org/2026/08/31/the-box-cox-transform-and-its-use-for-financial-data/ This is not yet included into our manuscript above.

 box-cox-vol.py discusses volatility and application of Box-Cox transforms to it.
 We succeed in making it Gaussian.